Getting Started with GuardrailsOrchestrator

 resource,under the spec.components section, set the value of of kserve.serving.managementState to Removed

-The GuardrailsOrchestrator service defines a new Custom Resource Definition called: GuardrailsOrchestrator
+The GuardrailsOrchestrator service defines a new Custom Resource Definition named GuardrailsOrchestrator

 .
 GuardrailsOrchestrator